joepv/joepv.github.io/_pages/hibernate.md

 #### Check Philips Hue lights

-If you have Philips Hue devices in your home and use the Fibaro Hue plug-in the Hue light bulbs are not detected with the code above.
+If you have Philips Hue devices in your home and use the Fibaro Hue plug-in the Hue light sources are not detected with the code above.
 You can detect Hue devices with the following line of code:

 ```lua
 if fibaro:getType(j) == "com.fibaro.philipsHueLight" then